 Are there other worth-the-effort benefits to the use of animated illustrations of track formation processes?

-Well, would you think it worth considerable effort to:
+Would you think it worth considerable effort to:

-Is there an even better way?
+Is there an even better way than these illustrations?

-If you are a tracker you’ve got knowledge to share.
-If not an illustrator, and want to share your insights … Would working with an illustrator be a useful way to accomplish that?
+If you’re not an illustrator, and you want to share your insights … Would working with an illustrator be a useful way to accomplish that?

 ——————— ——————— —————————————– ——————— ——————-